Frequently Asked Questions / Terms

 Are there any restrictions on the number of tickets I can buy for events?

-Due to the intense interest in the following events, and to make it fair for all, we are limiting the number of tickets any person can buy to 2 for the following events.
+Due to the intense interest in the following events, and to make it fair for all, we are limiting the number of tickets any person can buy to 2 for some events.
 This applies to benefactors of the festival and members of the general public.
 If you buy more than two tickets for any of these events they will be refunded and put back up for sale on the website.

 Are there booking fees?